winitzki/scall/tutorial/programming_dhall.md

 let exampleLExp2 : LExp Bool = LNot (LIsZero (LAdd (LInt +10) (LInt -10)))
 ```

-Let us now implement in Dhall an interpreter for this  language.
+Let us now implement (in Dhall) an interpreter for this toy language.

 Note that the Haskell code for the interpreter is recursive; in Dhall, we replace recursive code by non-recursive code  that uses Church-encoded data.
 In the Church encoding, recursion is replaced by applications of the higher-order functions.